Asian-Pan-Genome/APGp1-Y/08. Amplicon phylogeny and subtype classification for AMPL7/README.md

-This section includes three major parts for the ANPL7 analysis.
+This section includes includes workflow and code scripts for for the AMPL7 haplotype analysis.

 1) Origination of colored amplicons in AMPL7 of the human Y chromosome